Undergraduate Catalog

 Kyle M. Lascurettes.
 Associate professor of international affairs.
 International relations theory, international order and global governance, international security, American foreign policy.
 PhD 2012, MA 2006 University of Virginia.
 BA 2004 St. Lawrence University.

 Diana J. Leonard.
-Associate professor of psychology and department chair.
+Professor of psychology.
 Identity, social judgments, and categorization.
 PhD 2012 University of California at Santa Barbara.
 BA 2004 Northwestern University.

 Heidi Liere.
 Assistant professor of biology.
 Insect Community Ecology, Urban Ecology and Agroecology.
 PhD 2011 University of Michigan-Ann Arbor.
 BS 2001 Universidad del Valle de Guatemala.